Skip to Content

 How could I burn out on my creative outlet??

-Well, in case you didn’t know you can absolutely burn out doing something that you love.
+Well, in case you didn’t know, you can absolutely burn out doing something that you love.

 So I decided to take a 3-week break last December.
 No emails, no blog posts, no videos, no Instagram.

-I was less worried about “HAVING TO CREATE” and going through the motions of doing it that I actually got to let my mind dream and play.
+While on my break, I was less worried about “HAVING TO CREATE” and going through the motions of doing it that I actually got to let my mind dream and play.

-I had space and time to allow my creativity to flow.
+I found I had space and time to allow my creativity to flow.

 During the break is when I got my idea for the oh-so-popular Good News Friday series I run on Instagram each week.